open-gluck/.github/profile/README.md

 ### Does OpenGlück support “follower” mode?

-Sure, just share the same token (or create another user on the OpenGlück server).
+Sure, just share the same token.

+### Does OpenGlück support multiple users?

+Sure, each users get its own history data.

 ### Why didn't you build up on NightScout/<other alternative>?